vaishnavi-bhartiya/Advenshure-Project/README.md

 ### Orphaned Customer Names
 Exported 48 distinct mismatched customer names (e.g., *Ghost Greenfield Trading Company Incorporated*, *Harvest Culinary*, *Chestnut Trading*).
 These represent deals with no matching customer record in `customers.json`.
+**Note**: We identified 59 orphaned deal records — these are individual rows in the deals table that did not match any customer in customers.json.
+When duplicates are collapsed (i.e., the same customer name appearing across multiple deals), these 59 rows correspond to 48 unique customer names.
+In other words, 59 is the row‑level count of unmatched deals, while 48 is the distinct count of unmatched customers.

 ### Portability Note
 - Dates stored as ISO strings (`TEXT`) in SQLite for portability.